Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 Deprecated functionality still works in the v1.10 release, but it is no longer supported and will be removed in a future version.

-This means the deprecated features only present a warning but don't prevent runs and other commands (unless you've customized the behavior).
+This means the deprecated features only present a warning but don't prevent runs and other commands (unless you've configured [warnings as errors](/reference/global-configs/warnings)).

 When the functionality is eventually removed, it will cause errors in your dbt runs after you upgrade if the deprecations are not addressed.